darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 - Break services by technical layer (`AuthService`, `DBService`, `UtilityService`) instead of business capability.
 - Allow overlapping responsibilities across services.
 - Duplicate business logic everywhere to “stay agile.”
+- Skip modeling domains with BAs.
+Guessing is faster (and more fun)

+> Don’t talk to BAs: they’ll just slow you down with “understanding the domain.”

 ![Technical beyond business](./images/)

 ---

 ### ✅ Create the Distributed Monolith
+> Now with more latency and more regret!

 Keep all the problems of a monolith—but now with added latency!